BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 The delete endpoint policy.

-The `delete` method, correspond to the route:
+The `delete` method, corresponds to the following route:

 ```http request
 DELETE: api/restify/posts/{id}